 Passive interference comes from sources that partially block or warp transmissions.
-Passive sources are usually only a problem if they are very close to your beacon, and impact transmissions by affecting antenna performance, usually by slightly weakening the signal or slightly altering the shape of the electromagnetic field, which could cause minor “spikes” or “hiccups” in distance or direction readings.
+Passive sources are usually only a problem if they are very close to your beacon, and impact transmissions by affecting antenna performance, usually by slightly weakening the signal or slightly altering the shape of the electromagnetic field, which could cause minor spikes or hiccups in distance or direction readings.
 While under normal circumstances passive interference should not be enough to significantly interfere with or ruin a search, BCA does recommend that users stow sources of passive interference (usually metal) 20cm away from the beacon when in transmit mode.
 This recommendation is made to prevent a situation where a transmitting beacon gets shoved into or against metal during an avalanche.

 Metal is the primary problem source in this category, but magnets can also cause problems and should be treated with care.
-Sources of metal are varied, from the obvious (like your avalanche shovel blade), to the small (your pocket knife), to the surprising (did you know Gu packets are lined with metal?).
-Aluminum foil, like the thin layer that insulates a Gu packet or the wrapping of your homemade PB&J should be kept well away from beacons, whether that means in a separate pocket or in your pack.
+Sources of metal are varied, from the obvious (like your avalanche shovel blade) to the small (your pocket knife), to the surprising (did you know Gu packets are lined with metal?).
+Aluminum foil, like the thin layer that insulates a Gu packet or the wrapping of your homemade PB&J, should be kept well away from beacons, whether that means in a separate pocket or in your pack.
 Also, be aware of some jackets that use magnets instead of zippers, as these have been known to change modes on some transceivers.

 Complicating matters is the fact that you will not be able to control and eliminate all potential sources of interference.
-A number of natural and man-made circumstances and features can increase the level of electronic noise and negatively impact your transceiver’s ability to accurately pinpoint its target.
+A number of natural and man-made circumstances and features can increase the level of electronic noise and negatively impact your transceiver's ability to accurately pinpoint their target.

 These uncontrollable sources include thunderstorms, which increase the level of electricity in the air even before any lightning strikes.
 Overhead power lines, cell and radio towers, and underground power lines for chairlifts can also cause real problems when searching.

-All sources of interference, from cameras to power lines, have ambient electronic signals that may reduce search range and slow your beacon processor’s ability to update reliably as you’re moving through your search pattern.
+All sources of interference, from cameras to power lines, have ambient electronic signals that may reduce search range and slow your beacon processors' ability to update reliably as you're moving through your search pattern.
 This produces readings that are not as accurate as they might otherwise be and can confuse the search party.
-In those cases when you cannot remove all major sources of electronic noise, the International Commission of Alpine Rescue (ICAR) recommends altering your signal search pattern (the first phase of the search when you don’t yet have a signal) to 30 meters rather than 40 meters, for greater accuracy.
+In those cases when you cannot remove all major sources of electronic noise, the International Commission of Alpine Rescue (ICAR) recommends altering your signal search pattern (the first phase of the search when you don't yet have a signal) to 30 meters rather than 40 meters, for greater accuracy.

 There is a lot of variation in how much interference a given object gives off.
 Two identical iPhones, for example, can give off different levels of electronic noise.
 A certain level of variation comes from minute inconsistencies in the manufacturing process.
-Even more variation develops as you use and abuse your electronics.
+Even more, variation develops as you use and abuse your electronics.
 Wear, tear, cracks, and water damage all have the potential to increase interference.
-Which means, unfortunately, that guidelines are never one-size-fits-all.
+This means, unfortunately, that guidelines are never one-size-fits-all.

-The best way to mitigate the risk of interference is to follow the rule of “better safe than sorry.”
+The best way to mitigate the risk of interference is to follow the rule of better safe than sorry.
 A few key tactics: